meheraz1100/EmployEase-client/README.md

 # ----Admin------
 * Admin can fire Anyone
 * Admin can make HR to employee
-* Admin can added another Admin
 * Admin can check messages from Website visitor

 # ----HR------
 * HR can see whole details of a normal employee excluding Admin
-* HR can verify a employee (Default : Verify : False)
 * HR can the Progess which is submitted by all employees
 * HR can pay the salary of employees